The cylindrical contact homology of universally tight sutured contact solid tori: Calculation

-\begin{remark} Theorem~1.3 from~\cite{Golovko} and Theorem~\ref{mainresult} provide the formula for the sutured version of cylindrical contact homology of $(S^1\times D^2,\Gamma, \xi)$, where $\Gamma$ is arbitrary and $\xi$ is a universally tight contact structure.
-This follows from the gluing/classification result for universally tight contact structures on a sutured solid torus, see Section 2 (more precisely, Corollary~2.3, Theorem~2.5 and Corollary~2.6) in~\cite{Honda}. \end{remark}
+\begin{remark} Theorem~1.3 from~\cite{Golovko} and Theorem~\ref{mainresult} provide the formula for the sutured version of cylindrical contact homology of $(S^1\times D^2,\Gamma, \xi)$, where $\Gamma$ consists of $2n$ parallel sutures of arbitrary slope, $\xi$ is a universally tight contact structure and such that if one cuts along the meridian disk, the sutures on the disk are $\partial$-parallel.
+In particular, this gives a complete calculation of the cylindrical contact homology of $(S^1\times D^2,\Gamma, \xi)$, where $\Gamma$ consists of $2$ parallel sutures of arbitrary slope and $\xi$ is a universally tight contact structure (observe that in this situation there are only two isomorphic (but not isotopic) universally tight contact structures, see Section 2 in \cite{Honda}).
+These are not all the universally tight contact structures on the solid torus, but all of them can be obtained from the $\#\Gamma=2$ case by successively applying the folding operation. \end{remark}